Sabah Tshung Tsin Secondary School: Campus

 The activity centre is the first of its kind in the country prior to its opening in December 1994.
 The building features 25 co-curricular activity rooms, a music room, a surau and the CCA office.
 The building also houses a canteen that can accommodate 2,300 people at a time.

-TreeCube is a 3-storey office space for teachers.
+TreeCube is a three-storey office space for teachers.
 The ground floor serves as a locker hub and a lobby for students.
-TreeCube also houses a social hub where exibitions and talks are held.
+TreeCube also houses a social hub where exhibitions and talks are held.

 Other facilities in Tshung Tsin include Yu On Court (佑安苑 (Yòu ān yuàn)), named after one of the school's principal, late Chang Yu On, three pavilions, notably Tshung Tsin Pavilion, a triply-storey air conditioned library, a gymnasium room and a running & track field.

 International relations

 Sabah Tshung Tsin Education Fair

 Sabah Tshung Tsin Secondary School organizes the annual Sabah Tshung Tsin Education Fair, which is open to the public.
 More than 50 local and international universities participate each year, representing countries such as China, Australia, the United Kingdom, and the United States.
 The fair provides students with opportunities to explore higher education options, meet university representatives, and learn about admission requirements.